odevauchelle/pyFreeFem/documentation/travel_time.md

 # Travel time along a streamline

 Here we calculate numerically the travel time along analytic streamlines past a corner.
-The streamlines correspond to the complex hyperbolic cosine.
+The streamlines first correspond to the complex hyperbolic cosine, and a more complicated example follows.

 ## Naive method